 The farmstand is open only seasonally, from approximately early April through mid-November.
 The public trails are open year-round during daylight hours.

 Enjoy a Walk or Ski on the Farm

 The two mile loop around the farm property will give you a good idea of a working farm.
 You'll pass the two main growing areas that contain the hoop houses and gardens, as well as a sugarhouse, and likely you'll spot the herd of grass-fed beef cows.
 You may even spot a few dairy goats!
 The folks at Trillium Hill have mowed paths and foot bridges connecting various parts of the farm.
 Walks are not long and take guests to the top of the property with spectacular views and into the woods, through fields and into stream areas, as well.

-If you go to the farmstand, follow the main farm road behind the barn and look for HART signage.
+- From the farmstand, follow the main farm road behind the barn and look for HART signage.
 If you park at the church, there is a kiosk near the baseball field with a map.
 The trail kiosk is behind the backstop at Lyman park.
 The official trail is marked with white blazes and “HART” trail markers.
-A map can be found at: www.hinesburg.org/hart.html.

 Off Limit Areas

 Assume all electric fences are on.

 It is a working farm.
 Dogs must be under owner's control at all times.
 Bikes are welcome during dry weather.
 Horses are welcome.

 - There is only parking on site for farmstand and CSA customers.
 There is public parking at Hinesburg Town Hall, and the church lots are an option (except during services).